ArtMiranda/ArtMiranda/README.md

 # Artur Miranda.
 ## Full Stack Web Developer.

-- 🔭 Currently a Web Full Stack Developer @ Codiub - Solução Digital
+- 🔭 Currently a Web Full Stack Developer @ Codiub - Solução Digital.
-- 🌱 Using and learning Angular, Java Spring and PostgreSQL
+- 🌱 Using and learning Angular, Java Spring and PostgreSQL.
-- 📫 You can contact me at artcamir12@gmail.com
+- 📫 You can contact me at artcamir12@gmail.com.
 - ⚡ Open source is the right way to do it.

 ## Tools and Technologies